 About

-Consumption Research Norway (SIFO) investigates how consumption and consumers shape society, informing public consumer policies.
-Part of OsloMet’s Centre for Welfare and Labour Research since 2016, SIFO has participated in 28 EU projects (coordinating eight) since 2000.
-The institute addresses key challenges around sustainability, food systems, climate adaptation, and more—covering topics like organic food, labeling, food waste, textiles and microplastics, and the circular economy.
+Consumption Research Norway (SIFO) has for more than 80 years done research on how consumption and consumers shape society, informing public consumer policies.
+The institute addresses key challenges around sustainability, food systems, climate adaptation, and more; covering topics like organic food, food labelling, food waste, textile composition, textile value chains, overconsumption and microplastics, in addition to energy use, debt problems, cost of living, belonging, civil preparedness, digital everyday life, youths’ media use and social media.

 SIFO’s research agenda covers a wide range of consumer-related topics with strong relevance for EU policies and the Sustainable Development Goals.
 Among its key focus areas are: